whittedb/udi-av-poly/README.md

 3. Add A/VServer NodeServer in Polyglot
 4. Open Admin Console (if you already had it open, then close and re-open)
 5. You should now have a node called AV Controller
-6. Add appropriate keys for your device (see How it works above)
+6. Add appropriate custom parameters for your device if the SSDP searach didn't find them (see How it works above)
-7. Restart the nodeserver
+7. Restart the nodeserver if you added custom parameters

 ### Requirements
 1. [Polyglot V2](https://github.com/UniversalDevicesInc/polyglot-v2) >= 2.2.0